220.127.116.11 The Need for Representatives

 Whilst a direct personal involvement would appear to be logically better than relying upon representatives (i.e. professional politicians), it depends upon an unrealistic view of human nature.
 Most people don’t want to spend a lot of time on politics – they are naturally more interested in their own affairs than in public administration.

 Those who are very interested in politics either become politicians themselves or they can play an active part, as described later (6.6.1).
-Everybody else relies upon being represented by other people who are more motivated, who can devote more time, and who are perhaps more knowledgeable than themselves.
+Everybody else has a need for representatives who are more motivated, who can devote more time, and who are perhaps more knowledgeable than themselves.

 People who rely upon others to represent them have not wholly given up their freedom if they can appoint politicians of their own choosing, if they have a voice during the latter’s tenure, and if they can ultimately dismiss those who turn out to be unsatisfactory.

-This is a current page, from the Patterns of Power Edition 3a book, © PatternsofPower.org, 2020.
-An archived copy of it is held at https://www.patternsofpower.org/edition03/6511.htm
+This page is intended to form part of Edition 4 of the Patterns of Power series of books.
+An archived copy of it is held at https://www.patternsofpower.org/edition04/6511.htm